 Discover a secret vegetable and cutting garden behind the Church of the Knights’ Templar (next to the Master’s Garden which is also opening for LOG 2023).
 Admire two fine mulberry trees planted to commemorate Queen Victoria's Golden Jubilee in Fountain Court.
 Charles Dickens sought inspiration for scenes in Pickwick Papers and Great Expectations around these squares.
 A micro-climate allows tender species to flourish.
 A beautiful pollinating garden for bees has been created under a Cornus Kousa.
 Please note the closing time is now 30 minutes earlier than in the printed programme.

-- Head gardener giving tours throughout the day.
+Head gardener will give tours throughout the day.
+Refreshments available till 4pm.